 Life in London

-In 2007, I received a scholarship from the London School of Economics to undertake my masters in Law (LLM).
+In 2007, I received a scholarship from the London School of Economics to undertake my Masters in Law (LLM).
 LSE, a very diverse university with highly qualified students from all over the world.
-It was a life changing experience for me.
-Most of the education in LSE happens from your peers and other student than from the Professors.
-Perhaps I owe my risk taking attitude in part to my time at LSE.
-While at LSE, I contested for, and was elected as the President of the LLM students union, Represented LSE at the Willem C Vis International Moot court competition at Vienna and worked part time as one of the sales representative in a start up called Hungryhouse.com
+It was a life-changing experience for me.
+Most of the education in LSE happens from your peers and other students than from the Professors.
+Perhaps I owe my risk-taking attitude in part to my time at LSE.
+While at LSE, I contested for, and was elected as the President of the LLM students union, Represented LSE at the Willem C Vis International Moot court competition at Vienna, and worked part-time as one of the sales representative in a start-up called Hungryhouse.com

 My whole time at LSE has been chronicled in a journal, I mean every single day at the university and I do hope to publish it someday.
 As soon as I was done with my time at LSE, I joined a law firm in London and later on, was a visiting lecturer in International Business Law at Regents Business School.